-Can they identify and respect the differences and similarities between people, including examples of what it can mean to be rich or poor in local and other contexts?
-Can pupils identify causes of disagreement and conflict at personal, classroom and household level?
-Can they identify their own rights and responsibilities and the need to respect the rights of others?
-Can they recognise the uneven sharing of power and how some people are excluded from decision-making?
-Can they show an interest in, and concern for, others outside immediate circle and in contexts different to their own?
-Can they identify matters that are important to self and others?
-Can they demonstrate a sense of belonging and valuing of relationships with others?
-Can they demonstrate a willingness to stand up and speak up for others?
-To describe how people change over time To describe some differences between male and female animals To understand basic hygiene To know how to look after myself To know which parts of me are private To have some ways of avoiding, managing and resolving conflict.
-To be able to use different approaches to solve problems.
-To recognise effects of own behaviour on others and use this to help make choices.
-To learn from mistakes and to use feedback constructively.
-To begin to show tact and diplomacy.
-To contribute actively and constructively to the life of own class and school.
-To begin to take action when something is unfair and demonstrate fairness in dealings with others.
-Key Vocabulary
+- Can they identify and respect the differences and similarities between people, including examples of what it can mean to be rich or poor in local and other contexts? - Can pupils identify causes of disagreement and conflict at personal, classroom and household level? - Can they identify their own rights and responsibilities and the need to respect the rights of others? - Can they recognise the uneven sharing of power and how some people are excluded from decision-making? - Can they show an interest in, and concern for, others outside immediate circle and in contexts different to their own? - Can they identify matters that are important to self and others? - Can they ensure that everyone in their friendship group is included? - Can they demonstrate a sense of belonging and valuing of relationships with others? - Can they demonstrate a willingness to stand up and speak up for others?

+- To describe how people change over time - To describe some differences between male and female animals - To understand basic hygiene - To know how to look after myself - To know which parts of me are private - To have some ways of avoiding, managing and resolving conflict. - To be able to use different approaches to solve problems. - To recognise effects of own behaviour on others and use this to help make choices. - To learn from mistakes and to use feedback constructively. - To begin to show tact and diplomacy. - To describe feelings about changes in own life and locally. - To contribute actively and constructively to the life of own class and school. - To begin to take action when something is unfair and demonstrate fairness in dealings with others.